Casting For a Device

 I do not see the solution I am looking for on your website.
 Can you still create something for me?

-What is the difference between an “off the shelf” splint and a custom dog brace?
+What is the difference between an “over the counter” splint and a custom dog brace?

 Will my pet chew the device off?